Porsche 996 911 - Clean Radiators and Condensers

 rad

-The 996 was Porsche’s first water-cooled 911, so it has some radiators and condesers in the front of the vehicle.
+The 996 was Porsche’s first water-cooled 911, so it has some radiators and condensers in the front of the vehicle.
 These are hidden behind the bumper with no debris protection, so they can get quite dirty.
 It’s a good idea to clean them every few years for your 911 to run more efficiently.
 Here’s how I cleaned mine out on my 2002 Porsche 911 Targa!

 First, remove the front bumper, this is a good Youtube video on how to do that.
 Basically, pop the side marker lights off, remove a few Phillips behind the marker lights on each side, a few more Phillips under the frunk/hood, and a few T-30 screws under the front bumper.
 I was able to get the T-30s off with just a bit + a wrench, since I was too lazy to lift the Porsche.
 You’ll probably break a decent amount of plastic, it’s very brittle.